The Complete Travel Guide to the Lau Islands 🏝️ [2025]© FijiPocketGuide.com

 Where to Stay in the Lau Islands on a Budget

-With only three official accommodations on the Lau Islands, budget travellers are in luck with the majority of them being budget.
-Moana’s Guesthouse is on Vanua Balavu and includes board and meals for around FJ$100 a night.
-A similar deal can be found at the Lakeba Guesthouse on Lakeba.
-Alternatively, homestays with Fijian families provide an insightful cultural experience in basic accommodation staying with families.
+With fewer than five official accommodations on the Lau Islands, budget travellers are in luck, with the majority of them being budgeted.
+Moana’s Guesthouse is on Vanua Balavu and includes board and meals.
+A similar deal can be found at the Lakeba Guesthouse (Jeke Qica’s Guesthouse) on Lakeba.
+Alternatively, alternative homestays with Fijian families provide an insightful cultural experience in basic accommodation staying with families.
 These are best organised with the Lau Provincial Council Office in Suva.
-Expect to pay around FJ$50 per night which includes meals.
+Expect to pay around FJ$120 per person per night at any guesthouse in the Lau Islands, which includes all meals.

 Luxury Holidays to the Lau Islands